The Great Barrier Reef is under threat.

 Human actions on land are affecting the oceans and threatening the reef.

-The Morris Family Foundation is donating $50 per guest stay at Northern Escape Collection Lodge and $5 per guest stay the Ville Resort to the fund.
+Morris Family Foundation is donating $50 per guest stay at Northern Escape Collection lodges and $5 per guest stay at The Ville Resort to the fund.

 Three key issues that

 The phenomenon of mass coral bleaching is directly related to the sea temperature.
 Coral’s are stressed when the temperate rises 1-2 degrees above normal ranges and stays elevated for an extended period.

 Good water quality is the reason why the Great Barrier Reef is one of the most beautiful, diverse and complex ecosystems in the world.
 Reefs grow best in waters that have naturally low concentrations of nutrients (nitrogen and phosphorus) and sediments.
 Due to costal development, agriculture, mining and ports, there has been an increased sediment run-off from land.